connectrpc/conformance/README.md

 ## Support and Versioning

-`connect-conformance` works with:

-* The most recent release of Go.
+This conformance suite works with the most recent release of Go.

-Unlike Connect's Go implementation, `connect-conformance` has no exported APIs and makes no backward compatibility guarantees.
+Unlike Connect's Go implementation, the conformance suite has no exported APIs and makes no backward compatibility guarantees.
 We'd like to release it as an interoperability testing toolkit eventually, but don't have a concrete timeline in mind.